stinb/UnderstandForVSCode/README.md

 > Now that I am connected to the _Understand_ language server, how do I use it?

 Command Palette:
-1. Open the [command palette](https://code.visualstudio.com/api/ux-guidelines/command-palette) and type in _Understand_ to see all of the commands available to you.
+1. Open the command palette with [the keybinding for `workbench.action.showCommands`](https://code.visualstudio.com/docs/getstarted/keybindings#_navigation) and type in _Understand_ to see all of the commands available to you.
 2. Click the gear to view the command ID and [start adding keyboard startcuts](https://code.visualstudio.com/docs/getstarted/keybindings).

 Status Bar:
 * On the bottom status bar on the left, hover over _Understand_ to see buttons for common commands.

+Code Actions:
+* In a resolved file, the lightbulb icon will appear with some [code actions](https://code.visualstudio.com/docs/editor/editingevolved#_code-action).

+Editor Context Menu:
+* In a resolved file, right click code to see the editor context menu and see references like [go to definition](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition).

 ---
 > Why don't I see some commands in certain files?